 In 1949 Bohemia regained independence.
 Frojt’s factory was in ruins.
 The company and its products names were once again bohemicised.
 But, to avoid confusion with the Ti Ersti Prynäriši Mašinverki (famous Bohemian producer of machine guns) it was renamed Ti Frojta Motorverki.

 Once again it produced horse carriages but in 1952 a new model, the 2.33 Ten Ojvákän (The Egg Car) or simply Ten Frojt (The Frojt), was introduced.
+There are persistent conspiracy theories that the design was not from Frojt at all, but from an obscure Italian refrigerator maker that went bankrupt and sold the design to Frojt.
+Frojt denied such accusations.
 Once again back to car business it moved down market cutting with its past.
 Bohemian car consumers needed a small cheap vehicle as just few people could afford pre-war style luxury cars.

 The Egg Car seemed just like an egg with three wheels powered by a small 2 cylinder engine capable of transporting the driver and two passengers.
 The major curiosity was its lambda engine (inverted V engine) which helped on car stability and the driving wheel on the middle of the dashboard.
 Thanks to that driving position the car started to be exported to both right driving and left driving countries.
 Cheap and well built the Egg Car soon became a best seller world wide also produced under license in several countries as the Nesälštorf factory wasn’t able to produce enough cars to response the demands.
 A second factory was inaugurated in Pryn, in 1954, and horse carriage manufacturing was definitely abandoned that year.